pymupdf/PyMuPDF/docs/the-basics.rst

 .. code-block:: python

-    import fitz
+    import pymupdf

-    doc = fitz.open(...) # some new or existing PDF document page = doc.new_page(-1, # insertion point: end of document
+    doc = pymupdf.open(...) # some new or existing PDF document page = doc.new_page(-1, # insertion point: end of document
                         width = 595, # page dimension: A4 portrait
                         height = 842)